mayankmahajan24/QL/docs/LanguageReference.md

 The following words are defined as keywords and are reserved for the use of the language; thus, they cannot be used as identifiers to name either a variable, a function, or a function argument:

 ```
-int, float, bool, string, json, array, where, in, as, for, while, return, function, true, false, if, elseif, else, void, not
+int, float, bool, string, json, array, where, in, as, for, while, return, function, True, False, if, elseif, else, void, not
 ```
 ### 2.3 Comments
 We reserve the symbol `#~~` to introduce a comment and the symbol `~~#` to close a comment.
 Comments cannot be nested, and they do not occur within string literals.
 A comment looks as follows: